critgames/gameplay/_mythic-cycle/03-tomb-of-the-ancients.md

 ### Long Rest and Level Up
 > "Boom boom for the bang bang." -Bang (Artificer)

-Mynx, speaking through Ara via contract magic, offered an unsettling invitation during the night watch: "oh absolutely you can use my bunk she smiles do you want to join me she'll be in it at the same time wishing for two is that what you wish".
-The adventurers, however, prioritized self-improvement, choosing to rest and advance to Level 2.
+Elara was keen to know more about Cort and gave an invitation: "you can use my bunk."
+Elara went on to ask W00t more about Cort.
+W00t had Elara sign a contract to protect Cort.
+The adventurers chose to take a long rest and advance to Level 2.
 W00t articulated the meta strategy:

 > "You'll get to level two and you can pursue this afterwards and we can pursue it with level two intelligence!" -W00t (Rogue)